 Call your doctor or health care professional for advice if you get a fever, chills or sore throat, or other symptoms of a cold or flu.
 Do not treat yourself.
 This drug decreases your body's ability to fight infections.
 Try to avoid being around people who are sick.

 This medicine may increase your risk to bruise or bleed.
 Call your doctor or health care professional if you notice any unusual bleeding.

-Men and women of childbearing age should use effective birth control methods while using taking this medicine.
-Do not become pregnant while taking this medicine.
+Do not become pregnant while taking this medicine or for 6 months after stopping it.
+Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
+Men should not father a child while taking this medicine and for 6 months after stopping it.
 There is a potential for serious side effects to an unborn child.
 Talk to your health care professional or pharmacist for more information.
 Do not breast-feed an infant while taking this medicine.